Peter Hendy: Other appointments

-Union Connectivity Review

-He was appointed chair of the Union Connectivity Review.
-It was announced on 30 June 2020 and the terms of reference were published 3 October 2020.
-It was published November 2021.
+In June 2020, he was appointed chair of the Union Connectivity Review.
+The terms of reference were published on 3 October 2020.
+The review was published in November 2021.

+He is also the Honorary Chairman of the London Bus Museum.

 Honours

 Hendy was appointed Commander of the Order of the British Empire (CBE) in the 2006 New Year Honours "for services to Public Transport and to the community in London."
 Following the successful operation of transport during the 2012 Olympic and Paralympic Games he was knighted for services to transport and the community in the 2013 New Year Honours.

-Hendy was given an Award of Doctor of Science honoris causa by City University London in 2010, an honorary Doctor of Engineering by the University of Bath in 2014, an honorary Doctor of Laws by the University of Leeds in 2015 and an honorary Doctor of Letters by Queen Mary University London in 2018.
+Hendy has been awarded the following honorary degrees: Doctor of Science by City, University of London in 2010; Doctor of Engineering by the University of Bath in 2014; Doctor of Laws by the University of Leeds in 2015; and Doctor of Letters by Queen Mary University of London in 2018.

 It was announced on 14 October 2022, that as part of the 2022 Special Honours, Hendy would receive a life peerage.
 On 17 November 2022, Hendy was created Baron Hendy of Richmond Hill, of Imber in the County of Wiltshire.

 Personal life

-Hendy is the younger son of Jack Hendy and the Honourable Mary Best, youngest daughter of Philip George Best, 6th Baron Wynford.
-He is married to Sue Pendle, a human resources consultant; the couple, who live in Richmond, London have two children.
-His brother is John Hendy, Baron Hendy KC.
+Hendy is married to Sue Pendle, a human resources consultant; the couple, who live in Richmond, London, have two children.

 Hendy owns two roadworthy London AEC Routemaster buses.
-He is organiser of the 23A scheduled bus service which runs once a year to the isolated and abandoned Wiltshire village of Imber which is surrounded by military firing ranges on Salisbury Plain and is normally closed to the public.
-In 2019, 28 double-decker buses operated the route at 15-minute intervals from Warminster station.
+He is part of the group of organisers of Imberbus, the 23A scheduled bus service that runs once a year, to raise money for charity, to the isolated and abandoned Wiltshire village of Imber, which is surrounded by military firing ranges on Salisbury Plain and is normally closed to the public.
+On the appointed day in 2019, 28 double-decker buses operated the route at 15-minute intervals from Warminster station.

+In 2013, Peter Hendy, who was then the Commissioner of Transport for London, was accused of engaging in a nine-month affair with a call girl (prostitute).
+She alleged that Hendy provided her with several Oyster cards loaded with £10 as gifts.

+In April 2025, Hendy apologised after using his mobile phone while driving a vintage bus through London during rush hour, as part of a charity fundraiser.
+He was reported to the police for the offence by one of the bus's passengers.